tadhgboyle/tab/README.md

 - Stats -> Income by week, month...
 Most popular products...
 - Add stock/inventory features...
 - Let parents set $ per area (waterfront, candy store etc)
+- Discounts?
+Check if purchaser is staff role and give % off?
+(Edit % in settings)
+- Add sales/discounts to item for period of time (automatic or button)
+- Merge index and orders page with ajax for moar speeeeeed.
 - Allow user to change light/dark mode?